adnzaki/simple-tag-bootstrap/README.md

 ### What is SimpleTagBootstrap?
 SimpleTagBootstrap is an object-oriented Bootstrap v5 components wrapper written with [SimpleTag](https://github.com/adnzaki/simple-tag) library.
 Its goal is to simplify usage of Bootstrap components when working with a lot of PHP codes.
 Just like <strong>SimpleTag</strong> that aims to make HTML programmable, this library aims to make Bootstrap usage easier and of course; programmable via PHP.

+### Ability
+With SimpleTagBootstrap, we try to cover everything that Bootstrap components can do.
+For example in `<input>` element, Bootstrap has many options needed by developer to build an input form, so we have adopted those options to be used in SimpleTagBootstrap as well.

 ### How it works?
 SimpleTagBootstrap comes with a lot of classes contain most of Bootstrap components.
 It is SimpleTag-based library that simplifies Bootstrap components writing by converting them into SimpleTag format.
 So, you only have to call any component with the classes that has been provided.

 ### Should I learn SimpleTag as well?
 No, you have two options to pass your HTML elements into SimpleTagBootstrap class methods; with SimpleTag format or separate HTML file.
-But it will be a good practice if you learn some basic usage of SimpleTag, while it allows you to fully write your Bootstrap components without writing any HTML code.
+But in certain cases, you need some basic usage of SimpleTag, it allows you to fully write your Bootstrap components without writing any HTML code.

 ### Where is the example?
 Just open up `components` directory in this repository, and dive into each component that has been provided.
 There you will see an example for each component.

 ### The "Wrapper" file
 The important thing to activate SimpleTagBootstrap is calling the wrapper file on top of your PHP codes.
 Check out `index.php` file to see the complete code sample to start using SimpleTagBootstrap.
-Remember that we do not include Bootstrap files in this repository, so you have to download the same Bootstrap version as in SimpleTagBootstrap.
-But you can still see the complete directory structure below:
+Check out our SimpleTagBootstrap directory structure below before diving into the source code:
 ```
 \bootstrap
     \css